Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 I do not see any visitors in the exported GA4 audiences.

 If your audiences do not have visitors, either the experience_impression events are not sent to GA4, or the event does not have the parameters exp_variant_string and Holdback in that exact form.
-Follow the steps for adding user-defined variables and setting up the event tag.
+Follow the steps to add user-defined variables and configure the event tag.

 These elements are required to integrate with GTM.
 The integration pushes experience_impression to the dataLayer whenever a decision is taken for the visitor.
 GTM must pick up the event and parameters/variables from the dataLayer and pass it on to GA4.
 If the variables and parameters are not named correctly, the GA4 Report Generation feature does not receive them because it expects certain names.